tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- olisi jotain ongelmia, kannattaa komponentista alkaa printtailla konsoliin.
 Pystyäksemme printtaamaan, tulee funktio muuttaa pitempään muotoon ja propsit kannattaa kenties vastaanottaa ilman destrukturointia: -->
-is not working as intended, it's useful to start printing variables out to the console.
-In order to be able to print to the console we must transform our function into the less compact form and it's better to receive the entire props project without destructuring it immediately:
+is not working as intended, it's useful to start printing its variables out to the console.
+In order to do this effectively, we must transform our function into the less compact form and receive the entire props project without destructuring it immediately:

 ```js
 const Button = (props) => {